seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 A credulous father! and a brother noble,
 Whose nature is so far from doing harms,
 That he suspects none: on whose foolish honesty
-My practises ride easy!
+My practices ride easy!
 I see the business.
 Let me, if not by birth, have lands by wit:
 All with me's meet that I can fashion fit.